skip to content

 Aims

-Our aim is to test the generalisability of our conceptual model and explore the nature, causes, and effects of this putative socio-technical transition across a range of diseases and technologies by mapping industry dynamics, technological trajectories and regulatory developments in cancer screening, with a focus on three site-specific cancers: prostate, lung, and bowel.
+Our aim was to test the generalisability of our conceptual model and explore the nature, causes, and effects of this putative socio-technical transition across a range of diseases and technologies by mapping industry dynamics, technological trajectories and regulatory developments in cancer screening, with a focus on three site-specific cancers: prostate, lung, and bowel.

-• Through a novel integration of conceptual insights from the literature on biomedicalisation and scholarship on socio-technical regime change, this project aims to advance both fields of research by applying a new multi-scale multi-level model of socio-technical transition.
+• Through a novel integration of conceptual insights from the literature on biomedicalisation and scholarship on socio-technical regime change, this project aimed to advance both fields of research by applying a new multi-scale multi-level model of socio-technical transition.

-• Finally, we hope this groundbreaking contribution to our understanding of diagnostic innovation can establish a platform for a broader body of research, and inform deliberation on responsible research and innovation in the sector.
+• Finally, we hoped this groundbreaking contribution to our understanding of diagnostic innovation can establish a platform for a broader body of research, and inform deliberation on responsible research and innovation in the sector.

 Why screening?